Magnitus-/PersistentBrowserObject/README.md

 This library is used to give more of an object-oriented feel to the localStorage API by default.

-It also allows for a fair amount of optimization: caching, custom storage and specification of an ordering of fallback storage solutions, in order of priority.
+It also supports caching, sessionStorage, cookies, memory storage and a customisable array of fallback solutions.

 Requirements
 ============